 The following table presents the selected historical condensed consolidated financial data for GoHealth Holdings, LLC and its subsidiaries.
 GoHealth Holdings, LLC is the predecessor of the issuer, GoHealth, Inc., for financial reporting purposes.
 The selected consolidated statements of operations data and statements of cash flows data for the period from September 13, 2019 through December 31, 2019 (Successor), the period from January 1, 2019 through September 12, 2019 (Predecessor) and the year ended December 31, 2018 (Predecessor), and the selected consolidated balance sheet data as of December 31, 2019 and 2018 are derived from the audited consolidated financial statements of GoHealth Holdings, LLC included elsewhere in this prospectus.
-The selected condensed consolidated balance sheet data as of March 31, 2020, are derived from the unaudited condensed consolidated financial statements of operations for the periods presented below are not necessarily indicative of the results to be expected for any future period.
+The selected condensed consolidated statements of operations and statements of cash flows data for the three months ended March 31, 2020 and 2019, and the summary condensed consolidated balance sheet data as of March 31, 2020, are derived from the unaudited condensed consolidated financial statements of GoHealth Holdings, LLC included elsewhere in this prospectus.
+The results of operations for the periods presented below are not necessarily indicative of the results to be expected for any future period.
 The information set forth below should be read together with the "Management's Discussion and Analysis of Financial Condition and Results of Operations" section and the consolidated financial statements and the accompanying notes included elsewhere in this prospectus.